Hakim Mohandas Amani Williams

 Prof. Williams was a Visiting Scholar (15-16) at the Advanced Consortium on Cooperation, Conflict, & Complexity (AC4), Earth Institute (Columbia University) and during the summer of 2017 at the University of Illinois-Urbana Champaign, where he taught a week long class for high school students on human rights.
-Prof. Williams is an Associate Editor of the academic journal Anthropology and Education Quarterly, serves on the Editorial boards of InFactisPax, and the International Journal of Human Rights Education, and reviews for several other academic journals.
-He is the founder of the Global Working Group on Decolonial Human Rights and Peace Education.
+Prof. Williams was an Associate Editor of the academic journal Anthropology and Education Quarterly, and serves on the Editorial boards of the Journal of Peace Education, InFactisPax, and the International Journal of Human Rights Education, and reviews for several other academic journals.
 He travels the world conducting restorative circles, workshops on peer mediation /conflict resolution and leadership development with parents, youth, teachers, political leaders, and varied NGOs.
 Prof. Williams is also a theater actor.
 He is currently working on a book manuscript:

 "An Educational Neocolonial Warp and Douen Liberation"

 See his personal website for more information: www.hakimwilliams.com